melt-umn/ableC-lvars/README.md

 + Test timing
 + Fix up abstract/concrete syntax
 + Check that error handling is done only once (with helper productions, etc.)
++ Should put be a statement instead of an expression?

 ### Things to think about: